 SOUTH AMERICA (South America is predicted to see 2.1% GDP growth for the rest of 2019):

-Forecasting the South American construction sector is a difficult activity, bearing in mind that there are more than 10 divergent countries that all have different construction practices and economic challenges.
-The construction market forecast for each of these countries ebbs and flows on the policies of each Governments economic policies or social needs.
-Much of the future construction growth in South America will be enhanced by the improving economies and increased government spending on public facilities and infrastructure projects.
+The last two years have been challenging economically for most South American countries.
+There are a few encouraging indications, however there are quite a few challenges facing this region.
+Forecasting the South American construction sector is a difficult activity, bearing in mind that there are more than 10 divergent countries that all have different construction practices & economic goals.
+The construction market forecast for each of these countries ebbs & flows on the policies of each Government’s economic policies or social needs.
+Much of the future construction growth in South America will be enhanced by the improving economies & increased government spending on public facilities & infrastructure projects.

-The change in leadership mentioned above will not put a quick fix of Brazil’s economy and construction sector.
-Brazil’s GDP is forecast to grow in the 1.3% to 1.6% range for the balance of 2019.
-Inflation in Brazil is projected to be in the 3.9% to 4.3% for the remainder of 2019, a big improvement from a year ago.
-It would appear that Brazil is set for modest in improvement in 2019 and beyond.
+The change in leadership mentioned above will not put a quick fix of Brazil’s economy & construction sector.
+Brazil’s GDP is forecast to grow in the 0.6% to 0.9% range for the balance of 2019.
+Inflation in Brazil is projected to be in the 4.8% to 5.3% for the remainder of 2019, a big improvement from a year ago.
+It would appear that Brazil is set for modest improvement in 2019 & beyond.

-Argentina is experiencing a currency drop that indicates the country is heading into a recession and possible political turmoil going into 2019.
-Economic activity has fallen in the last six months, high interest rates, and a drop in consumer confidence.
-These issues and rising inflation has put a damper on new construction projects.
+Argentina is experiencing a currency drop that indicates the country is heading into a recession & possible political turmoil going into 2019.
+Economic activity has fallen in the last six months, high interest rates, & a drop in consumer confidence.
+These issues & rising inflation has put a damper on new construction projects.